 SCC was the first RSC(I) in the SEE region, as well as the third established RSC(I) in Europe.
 SCC has successfully started its operations on 1 August, 2015. – just one and half month after the establishment.

-Mid-2017, RSCs are recognised by EU law, when the System Operation Guideline, one of the EU network codes, was implemented.
+In the middle of 2017, RSCs are recognised by EU law, when the System Operation Guideline, one of the EU network codes, was implemented.